 I am presently at work on an essay that addresses the not-so-tenable distinction between nature and culture (or society) that is largely taken-for-granted in theoretical discussions about the social world where the emphasis is, unsurprisingly, on culture.
 I intend to first demonstrate the pervasiveness of the distinction and the distortions that follow from it.
 I then look and exceptions to the rule and explore inroads beyond nature and culture from philosophy, anthropology, political science, and ecology.
 I tentatively plan to argue for a continuum of causes and constitutive social elements from the squarely anthropogenic (human and “cultural”) to the entirely non-human with the important cases, causes, and social ontological couplings occurring in the middle.
 I plan to draw on recent research that suggests early states and polities relied on very specific agricultural inventions and entrenchments as well as more recent work on biotechnologies, social narratives, and group formations.
 The aim of the essay is to persuade readers that the nature-culture distinction is not as neat or obvious as it would intuitively seem and that the distinction is perhaps, as Marshall Sahlins has suggested, the Western illusion par excellence.

 Finally, I am working on an essay that complements the previous two by taking up the social ontological role of techniques and technologies.
-More specifically I plan to argue that one of the under-appreciated social functions of technologies is as social scaffold to fix categories, classifications, stratifications, and institutions over across different developmental and socially reproductive pathways.
+More specifically I plan to argue that one of the under-appreciated social functions of technologies is as social scaffold to fix categories, classifications, stratifications, and institutions across different developmental and socially reproductive pathways and over different timespans.
 The materiality of sociality (and ideology) is often recognized but rarely clearly formulated.
 Methodologically I plan to employ comparative cases gleaned from anthropology and history with a focus on egalitarian societies (e.g., the Achuar) and those, like our own, that are highly differentiated and stratified.

 Research, in my experience, has a way - for innumerable and unforeseeable reasons - of productively taking us where we didn’t expect to go.
 The context of discovery is never straightforward.
 This does not obviate the need to draft a clear plan for the future but it does mean being open to modifications and transformations along the way.
 As such, I understand this research statement as a tentative itinerary of the places I would like to go but not as a rigid recipe to be followed to the letter.
 When driving at night, as E.L.
 Doctorow once remarked, “you can see only as far as the headlights, but you can make the whole trip that way.”
 Research is, I think, like driving at night.
 Finally, it is often those aspects of research which are unknown upon our investigative departures that occasion the moments of “sober intoxication” - to use Saint Augustine’s phrase - that make research worth pursuing in the first place.